-Join Curt Frye for an in-depth discussion in this video Calculating values using built-in functions and variables in Mathematica, part of Up and Running with Mathematica 9.
+Join Curt Frye for an in-depth discussion in this video Calculating values using built-in functions and variables in Mathematica, part of Learning Mathematica 9.

 Mathematica is a powerful analytical environment.
 Part of its power is that it has a huge number of built-in expressions and functions that you can use to evaluate your data.
 In this movie, I will show you some of the most frequently used ones, and also show you how to use them inside of the program.
 To start, I'll just give you a quick overview of some of the functions that I'll demonstrate a little bit later once I get into a mathematica notebook.
 The first function is square root.
 That's S-Q-R-T and that just finds the square root of a number.

 Next is integerPart, that returns the integer component of a real number.
 That is a number that can have a decimal component afterwards.
 Ceiling rounds the number up regardless of the decimal component, so for example, 14.1 would be rounded up to 15.
 Floor rounds a number down, and that rounds the number down to its closest integer, so for example, 14.9 would be rounded down to 14.
 Round rounds a number to the closest integer with the rule that anything below 0.5 goes down, anything 0.5 or higher goes up.

 Max finds the largest number in an input set.
 Min finds the smallest number.
 Factorial finds the factorial of an input.
 And you can indicate that using the factorial function or a number followed by an exclamation mark.
 Factorial is when you multiply a number by all the numbers below it in succession.
 So for example, five factorial would be five times four times three times two times one, which equals 120.
 Then finally, you can use the value for Pi by simply using the keyword Pi and that's 3.14159 and so on.